IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 A capture file begins with a File Header, followed by zero or more Packet Records, one per packet.

-All fields in the File Header and in Packet Records will always be saved according to the characteristics (little endian / big endian) of the capturing machine.
+All fields in the File Header and in the headers of Packet Records will always be saved according to the characteristics (little endian / big endian) of the machine that wrote the file.
 This refers to all the fields that are saved as numbers and that span over two or more octets.

 The approach of having the file saved in the native format of the generating host is more efficient because it avoids translation of data